<input class="in" type="text">

 It creates a bridge between value of a property and a state of HTML node on the page: from a simple input to a complicated widget (the complexity of elements is unlimited).
 After using this function, it isn't necessary to monitor the synchronizations between model and view.

-Note that a bunch of common binders can be found at common-binders project.
+Note that a bunch of common binders can be found at common-binders package.
 Also the function, by default, supports all form elements without need to pass binder argument.

 defi.bindNode(object, 'myKey', '.my-element', {